tiangolo/blog-posts/stack-traefik-rancher/README.md

 Since Rancher 2.0, it no longer is a cluster management system.

-It's mostly an interfafce to Kubernetes.
+It's mostly an interface to Kubernetes.
 So, if you are using an older version of Rancher, this might be useful.
 Otherwise, consider it obsolete.

-I'm currently writing an article on how to set up a Docker Swarm mode cluster with a Traefik main load balancer and also Traefik inside stacks (the same that this article talks about).
-With Docker Swarm mode it gets a lot easier, with automatic HTTPS certififcate generation for all the needed domains and a lot more robust.
-If you are interested in that, let me know.
-Also you can [follow me on Medium](https://medium.com/@tiangolo) to see when the article is published.
+You can now use Docker Swarm mode.
+It gets a lot easier, with automatic HTTPS certificate generation for all the needed domains and a lot more robust.
+You can see how to deploy a distributed Traefik [in this article](https://medium.com/@tiangolo/docker-swarm-mode-and-distributed-traefik-proxy-with-https-6df45d0c0fc0).

 ## Description